tamasjung/maker/README.md

     * old dependency injection frameworks
     * goal oriented programming
     * declerative programming
+    * build tools
-  * NOT a backtrack to OOP
+  * not a backtrack to OOP
-  * NOT primarly for managing components' live cycle but can be used for that too
+  * not primarly for managing components' live cycle but can be used for that too
-  * NOT a build automation specific tool but probably it would be easy to ...
+  * not a build automation specific tool but probably it would be easy to ...
 * Features
   * dependency tracking by looking for functions based on parameter names
   * works across namespaces